 WalkingLab invites you to imagine this future otherwise through a community-led, collective, and iterative walking research-creation gesture on place.
 We’d like to send you something.
 In the mail.
 To be activated and re-turned in another form.
 We would like to walk-with you now and into the future.

 There are 12 scores printed on limited edition postcards.
-If you would like to receive a postcard score, please email: springgs at mcmaster dot ca with your complete snail mail address.
-We will post a card to you anywhere on Earth.
+If you would like to receive a postcard score, please email: springgs [at] mcmaster [dot] ca with your complete mailing address (your office/house/PO box etc.)